 Best Effort: The Key to Happiness

 Learning to give life your best is one of the secrets to a full and happy life.
 Why?
-In the process of seeking to learn at your best, perform at your best and contribute to your best…we open the door to an important realization: We actually GET the most from life when we GIVE IT the most we have.
+In the process of seeking to learn at your best, perform at your best and contribute to your best…we open the door to an important realization: We GET the most from life when we GIVE IT the most we have.
 It is by applying our greatest resources, skills, and intellect to the task at hand that creates the greatest satisfaction.
 By doing this our perspective is on the present, not the future or the past.
 This brings enormous contentment, as well as a settled sense of internal ease and esteem.
 Yet, it is not a bragging point or inflated esteem that arises from doing our best; the impact is internal and reflected in how we carry ourselves in the world.

 Without this, we tend to chase pleasure and happiness through incessant activity and stimulation.
-We notice our children taking the easy path to find the quickest track to pleasure…rather than expend effort toward growth, learning or contributing to something of value.
+We notice our children taking the easy path to find the quickest track to pleasure…rather than expend effort toward growth, learning, or contributing to something of value.

 As school ends and we enter summer, resist the urge to make things too easy for your kids or to make their school break focused exclusively on pleasure.
-Allow and support a balance of effort-based activity, as well as pleasure-based activity and insist that there is a contribution toward the family and community.
+Allow and support a balance of effort-based activity, as well as pleasure-based activity, and insist that there is a contribution toward the family and community.
 Ignore the complaints they will initially have; you are teaching them a life lesson about learning to work a bit harder and give a bit more.
-Hold them accountable to real effort on tasks of real value.
+Hold them accountable for real effort on tasks of real value.
 And for the remainder of the summer…do enjoy and have some fun!